karmatics/DevHubServer/www/BasicsWithBoxDemo/template.md

+Basic project with makeElement() and applyCss(), as well as Box, a resizable dialog box.

-## README for Template2
+## README for BasicsWithBox

-This document describes the structure and coding style for the Template2 application.
+This document describes the structure and coding style for the BasicsWithBox application.
 It serves as a guide for understanding the initial code and for making future modifications and enhancements.
 The primary goal is to maintain a consistent, modular, and easily iterable codebase.

 **Core Concepts:**

--   **Class-Based Structure:** The main application logic resides in ./js/Template2.js, which exports a single class (Template2).
+-   **Class-Based Structure:** The main application logic resides in ./js/BasicsWithBox.js, which exports a single class (BasicsWithBox).
 No other code (like IIFEs or loose functions) should exist at the top level of this file besides imports and the class definition.

--   **Initialization:** The ./Template2.html file imports the Template2App class, creates an instance, assigns it to a global variable (window.Template2), and then calls the init(targetElement) method on that instance.
+-   **Initialization:** The ./BasicsWithBox.html file imports the BasicsWithBoxApp class, creates an instance, assigns it to a global variable (window.BasicsWithBox), and then calls the init(targetElement) method on that instance.

--   **Global Instance:** The window.Template2 global makes the main application instance easily accessible from the browser's developer console for debugging and interaction.
+-   **Global Instance:** The window.BasicsWithBox global makes the main application instance easily accessible from the browser's developer console for debugging and interaction.
 Key DOM elements or state managed by the app should be stored as properties on the class instance (e.g., this.statusDiv, this.myBoxList) to leverage this accessibility.

 -   **ES Modules:** The codebase exclusively uses ES Modules (import/export) for managing dependencies.